cloudops/cloudmc-standard-kb/en/cloudstack-compute-service/cloudstack-working-with-snapshots.md

      ![Take snapshot from instance page](../../assets/working-with-snapshots-2-en.png)
 1. To create the snapshot, click on the *Action* menu to the right of the volume, and select *Take snapshot*.
 The *Take snapshot* page will appear:
    ![Take snapshot page](../../assets/working-with-snapshots-3-en.png)
-1. You can choose to provide a name for the snapshot, or if the field is left blank CloudMC will automatically generate a name.
+1. You can choose to provide a name for the snapshot, or if the field is left blank CloudOps will automatically generate a name.
 1. Click *Submit* to create the snapshot.
 1. The **Volumes** tab will appear, and the volume chosen for the snapshot will be in the  **Snapshot in progress** state.
 1. Click on the **Snapshots** tab.
 The new snapshot will appear in the **In progress** state.
 When the snapshot is complete, it will appear in the **Completed** state.